rachel-mclean/dig333-final-project/README.md

 ### Milestone 2:
 Write the necessary Python Code: 1) for the sensor to recognize a knock and 2) for the motor to turn when the sensor correctly recognizes a knock.

+* Currently, I looking at two options:
+  * Attempting to adapt [this] (https://www.instructables.com/Secret-Knock-Detecting-Door-Lock/) code, written for Arduino in C+.
+This requires use of a capacitator which I have not yet figured out.
+  * Adapting [this] (https://github.com/iver56/clap-detection/blob/master/clap.py) code, written in Python for RaspberryPi.
+This code does not mention any pin connections so I'm having trouble figuring out what sensor is used and how it is attached to the pi.

 ### Milestone 3:
 Test all components with the RaspberryPi on a breadboard to test functionality of the code.